sinch/ios-proximity-tutorial/readme.md

 ```

-Here you can see I’ve added a loggedIn BOOL to the instance variables of the class which is used to determine wether the login was successful when shouldPerformSegueWithIdentifier is called.
+Here you can see I’ve added a loggedIn BOOL to the instance variables of the class which is used to determine whether the login was successful when shouldPerformSegueWithIdentifier is called, if parse has successfully logged in we return yes which basically tells the app to segue to the next screen and the opposite if a login hasn't occured.
 Besides that I’ve just followed Parse’s login protocol as outlined in their docs, as this is a tutorial I will briefly explain what’s going on.

 For simplicity I’ve created some local NSStrings which relate to the text from the two textField properties as outlined in the .h file.
-From those I’ve called PFUser login, inputted the two variables and then used a block to determine the outcome.
+From those I’ve called PFUser login, inputted the two variables and then used a block to determine the outcome of calling login.
 This is all very simple and Xcode autocompletes the majority of the method.
 In the block, if there’s an error we set loggedIn to no and display an alert but if it’s successful we set loggedIn to YES and go ahead and call for a segue.

 Moving on!